A celebration of life tailored to you and your loved one

 Some funeral directors have chapels at their premises you can hire.
 However, you can think about somewhere that feels right for your and your loved one where we don’t need to worry about having space or permission for the coffin.
 Just some examples:

-Your own back garden or in hour house
+Your own back garden or in your house

 At a local park, woods or on the beach